 Registration is currently open.
 Registration deadline is March 17, 2014.

 Continuing Education Credits: This 1-day workshop will provide approximately 7 hours of training which equals to 7 CMs or 7 PDHs.
-IBPI applies to the AICP for Certification Maintenance credit for each course.
+IBPI applies to the AICP for Certification Maintenance credit for each webinar.
 We will provide an attendance certificate to those who document their professional development hours.